An Islander by Choice

 Watch 'An Islander by Choice'

 Green Gable Alpacas is owned and operated by the mother and daughter team of Janet Ogilvie and Rachel Augustine.
 Janet is a Registered Veterinary Technician (RVT) and holds an MBA from the University of Toronto.
 Rachel lives in Edmonton, AB and works in disability management.

 Providing support to us are Mickey and Clarice, co-Managers of Pest Control, and Mike, fixer of all things broke.

 During the summer months, we also employ a number of local folks.
-Maggie, Triton, & Deb have returned for a second season while, Katlyn has joined us for her first.
+Maggie & Deb have returned for their third season, Katlyn is here for here second season, & Alice has joined us for her first.